Signal and Image Analysis for Biomedical and Life Sciences ( Free PDF )

 • Trend analysis using time profiles

-• Demonstration of testosterone control with customized feedback
+• The demonstration of testosterone control is accompanied by customized feedback.

 • Hybrid Algorithms for Multiple Object Identification in Biology